gradle/gradle/design-docs/publication-model.md

   Verify that these artifacts can be resolved by Gradle.
 * Reasonable error messages are given when the above validation fails.

+## Verify that publications can be consumed by Ivy and Maven

+### Test cases

+* Check that an Ant build that uses Ivy can resolve a Java library published to an Ivy repository.
+* Check that an Ant build that uses Ivy can resolve a Java library published to an Maven repository.
+* Check that a Maven build can resolve a Java library published to a Maven repository.

 ## Customising the Maven and Ivy publication identifier

 This step will allow some basic customisation of the meta data model for each publication: